jonathanw82/the-honey-pot/README.md

 near the top we now need to type import dj_databse_url

-Scroll down to the datase settings, comment out the default settings and type  DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL')) at this point we will nedd to make migrations to populate the postgres database to do this from the command promt type python3 manage.py migrate our databse is now set up.
+Scroll down to the datase settings, comment out the default settings and type  DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL')) at this point we will need to make migrations to create the postgres database to do this from the command promt type python3 manage.py migrate our databse is now set up.

 We will now need to push our files to Heroku to be deployed or our live version.